zoujiaqing/Signal-Server/config-documentation.md

     ABCDEFGHIJKLMNOPQRSTUVWXYZ/0123456789+abcdefghijklmnopqrstuvwxyz
     AAAAAAAAAAAAAAAAAAAA
     -----END CERTIFICATE-----

+# Currently there is alot more that I might need to add here - do I have to add all pem key-related bits?
 ```

 - In the `Environments` tab, select `Create Environment`, enter a name, and ceate the environment